Surgical Visual Understanding (SurgVU) Dataset: Dataset

 \subsection{Dataset overview \& composition}

-This dataset was built upon standardized surgical training tasks in a controlled environment.
-The da Vinci robotic system was used to conduct training exercises, during which trainee and expert surgeons performed these tasks on porcine tissues.
+This dataset was built upon standardized surgical training steps in a controlled environment.
+The da Vinci robotic system was used to conduct training exercises, during which trainee and expert surgeons performed these steps on porcine tissues.
 The exercises were recorded using video and system data, with the captured video displaying the surgeon's view from the console (see Fig \ref{fig:example_video_frames}).\\

 {\bf{Tools}}

 Within the recorded surgical clips, up to three robotic surgical tools are present within the surgical field, with up to twelve different tools installed and visible during the surgical exercises.
 These tools includes: \textit{needle driver, cadiere forceps, prograsp forceps, monopolar curved scissors, bipolar forceps, stapler, force bipolar, vessel sealer, permanent cautery hook/spatula, clip applier, tip-up fenestrated grasper, and grasping retractor} (see Fig \ref{fig:tool_pics}).
 Additionally, system data indicating the presence of tools was collected in parallel.